 Shutter Speed Simplified

-These two key points are Shutter Speed and Aperture.
-By balancing these two elements together correctly you can create the effect you want, whilst gaining the correct exposure for your images.
+(The other one’s aperture by the way).
+By balancing shutter speed and aperture together correctly you can create the effect you want, whilst gaining the correct exposure for your images.
 In this guide, though we are going to focus on shutter speed to begin with.

 Shutter Speed can be simply explained using these two statements;